a-h-i/sprint-sync/README.md

 ### Dev server
 To launch dev server with minimal hassle use
-`moon frontend:dev` the server should be accessible from `localhost:3000`
+`moon frontend:dev` the server should be accessible from `localhost:3000` However you will need to create a .env file in the apps/ai folder with your openapi key.
+The template for the file is in the [.env.template](apps/ai/.env.template) file

 Each application has its own README.md file.